Dr. Paul Offit explains why COVID-19 vaccines are unlikely to cause a worsening of disease, called antibody-dependent enhancement.

 Third, if you look at animals who are infected with SARS-CoV-2 virus, experimental animals, and then experimentally infected again with SARS-CoV-2 virus, there's not antibody-dependent enhancement.
 And similarly, if you look at animals that are given a SARS-CoV-2 vaccine and then challenged with the natural virus, the SARS-CoV-2 virus, they too don't develop antibody-dependent enhancement.

-And then lastly, and finally, people who are infected with SARS-CoV-2, when they are given antibodies, so-called convalescent plasma directed against SARS-CoV-2, they too don't develop antibody-dependent enhancement.
+And then lastly, and finally, with people who are infected with SARS-CoV-2, when they are given antibodies, so-called convalescent plasma directed against SARS-CoV-2, they too don't develop antibody-dependent enhancement.

 So, I think the concerns that were raised by what happened with SARS-1 are understandable, but we now have five separate pieces of evidence that suggest that that is not going to be a problem with this virus or with this vaccine associated with this virus.